 How to roll this out without breaking things

-The five tasks above are not exhaustive — they are the ones with the cleanest effort-vs-payback math in 2026.
+The five tasks above are not exhaustive.
+They are the ones with the cleanest effort-vs-payback math in 2026.
 If you want a prioritised list specific to your store (with cost and ROI estimates per automation), that is exactly what our €49 AI audit delivers.